DroneDB/docs/docs/faq.md

 *PLY files are automatically classified as point clouds or 3D models based on their content.

-### What is the difference between DroneDB Desktop and Registry?
+### What is the difference between DroneDB CLI and Registry?

-**DroneDB Desktop** is a desktop application for browsing and inspecting aerial data locally on your computer.
+**DroneDB CLI** (`ddb`) is a command-line tool for local data management.
 It's ideal for:
+- Indexing and organizing files on your local drives
 - Checking data quality after a drone flight
-- Organizing files on your local drives
-- Quick sharing to Hub
+- Building tiles, thumbnails, and derivative products
+- Power users and automated workflows

 **Registry** is a web-based platform for hosting and sharing datasets.
 It's ideal for:
 - Collaboration with team members